 Enjoy the glamour, history, and vibrant culture that the city of Lisbon offers.
-With the travel pack, we supply information for sightseeing to the capital of Portugal.
-To visit Alfama is one of our recommendations to find special views, history, culture, and tradition in the most typical neighborhood of Lisbon.
+With the travel pack, we supply information for sightseeing in the capital of Portugal.
+Visit Alfama is one of our recommendations to find special views, history, culture, and tradition in the most typical neighborhood of Lisbon.

 Lisbon to Costa da Caparica - distance 21 km